bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 ## Mutating handles vs mutating assets

-Understanding the [`Handle<A>`] / [`Assets<A>`] distinction becomes quite important when when you want to mutate assets.
+Understanding the [`Handle<A>`] / [`Assets<A>`] distinction becomes quite important when you want to mutate assets.
 Should you change the handle that your sprite holds, or the asset that the handle points to?

-Both appraoches will change what your sprite looks like, and are valid to do, but the effects differ in an important way:
+Both approaches will change what your sprite looks like, and are valid to do, but the effects differ in an important way:

 - mutating the handle changes the [`Image`] asset your sprite entity is pointing to
   - this only affects the entity in question
-  - this is analagous to replacing a `&` reference
+  - this is analogous to replacing a `&` reference
 - mutating the asset changes the underlying data that the handle is pointing to
   - this affects *all* entities that point to the same asset
-  - this is analagous to mutating the data that your `&` reference is pointing to
+  - this is analogous to mutating the data that your `&` reference is pointing to

 To mutate a handle (90% of cases):